niteshkr100/promptio/README.md

-## Modern type of note creating and share with others!
+## Modern type of note creating and share with others

 ## How to Contribute